Alex-Costea/Promo/README.md

 Promo, as the name suggests, is built around procedural programming and recursion.
 In fact, it's the only way to loop code.

 Note that the list of numbers is *global*, and there are no local variables.
 All methods are equivalent to `void method(void)`.

+## Dynamic calls

+There is support for calling the nth methof, where n is the value of the current cell.

 ## If and For loop-like functionality